neutron-org/neutron-docs/docs/neutron/modules/dex/messages.md

 #### IMMEDIATE\_OR\_CANCEL

-Immediate-or-Cancel limit orders are maker orders that will swap as much as of the `AmountIn` as possible given available liquidity above the supplied `LimitSellPrice`.
+Immediate-or-Cancel limit orders are taker orders that will swap as much as of the `AmountIn` as possible given available liquidity above the supplied `LimitSellPrice`.
 Unlike Fill-or-Kill orders they will still successfully complete even if they are only able to partially trade through the `AmountIn` at the `LimitSellPrice` or better.

 #### GOOD\_TIL\_CANCELLED